How Much Compensation For Slip Trip Or Fall Claims At Work?

 - Negligence – the company hasn’t done their due diligence in making sure that products and machinery are returned and stored in the proper manner, away from foot traffic and potential collisions.

-- Health and safety – hazards such as oil spills, wet flooring, poorly maintained floor surfaces and inappropriately placed obstacles.
+- Health and safety – hazards such as oil spills, wet surfaces, poorly maintained floors and inappropriately placed obstacles.

 - Lack of on-site medical care – having a first aid kit is the bare minimum of what is expected.
 Having one with an extensive array of items is even better.